 In the case of Broadcast Ephemerides, the official reference frames for all GNSS are closely aligned to a version of ITRF.
-However, there may be differences between the ITRF realisation and reference epoch used for a given GNSS compared to those used for GDA94.
-By 2010, for example, the horizontal difference between GDA94 and WGS84 (as used for the GPS Broadcast Ephemerides) had exceeded one metre.
+However, there may be differences between the ITRF realisation and reference epoch used for a given GNSS compared to those used for GDA2020.

 In the case of Precise Ephemerides, IGS uses the most modern ITRF realisation and the current week for the reference epoch.
-This can also introduce significant differences compared to GDA94.
+This can introduce differences compared to GDA2020.

-Due to these reference frame differences, appropriate datum transformations should be applied during the processing of GNSS survey measurements and the estimation of survey control mark coordinates in order to produce coordinates consistent with GDA94.
-For this purpose, ICSM recommends the use of the ITRF-GDA94 transformation parameters published by Dawson and Woods (2010).
+Due to these reference frame differences, appropriate datum transformations should be applied during the processing of GNSS survey measurements and the estimation of survey control mark coordinates in order to produce coordinates consistent with GDA2020.
+For this purpose, ICSM recommends the use of the transformation parameters published in the GDA2020 Technical Manual.